lywich/Bus_Frontend/docs/Test_Procedures.md

 ## Test 1.
 Loading Works

+Loading icon is shown when a new input is used.
+A new input refers to a query that has not been queried in the last 5 minutes.

 ## Test 2.
 Map Renders

 ## Test 3.
 Search bar renders and input can be populated